CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

 .. _Acquiring-ref:

-The CGNS Mid-Level Library may be downloaded from the TODO:LINK (CGNS site) external link.
-The manual, as well as the other CGNS documentation, is available from the TODO:LINK (CGNS documentation web site).
+The CGNS Mid-Level Library may be downloaded from the `CGNS site <https://github.com/CGNS/CGNS>`_.
+The manual, as well as the other CGNS documentation, is available from the `CGNS documentation web site <https://cgns.org>`_.

 ****************************************
     Organization of This Manual
 ****************************************

 The sections that follow describe the Mid-Level Library functions in detail.
-The first three sections cover TODO:LINK (some basic file operations) (i.e., opening and closing a CGNS file, and some configuration options), TODO:LINK(accessing a specific node in a CGNS database(, and TODO:LINK(error handling).
+The first three sections cover `basic file operations <../../MLL/api/c_api.html#file-and-library-operations>`_ (i.e., opening and closing a CGNS file, and CGNS internal configuration options), `accessing a specific node in a CGNS database <../../MLL/api/c_api.html#accessing-a-node>`_, and `error handling <../../MLL/api/c_api.html#error-handling>`_.
 The remaining sections describe the functions used to read, write, and modify nodes and data in a CGNS database.
-These sections basically follow the organization used in the "Detailed CGNS Node Descriptions" section of the TODO:LINK(SIDS File Mapping manual).
+These sections basically follow the organization used in the Section :ref:`Detailed CGNS Node Descriptions <FMMNodeDescriptions>`.

 ****************************************
     Syntax